- Ask Yourself, “Are You An Emotional Eater?”

 Eventually, these new habits that you’re developing will begin to replace the old one (emotional eating) and will feel much better in the short and long runs.

 Ellen Shuman is a Life Coach who specializes in emotional and binge eating issues.
-She is the founder of A Weigh Out & Acoria Eating Disorder Treatment, Vice President of the Binge Eating Disorder Association (BEDA), and Co-Chair of the Academy for Eating Disorders Special Interest Group on “Health at Every Size”, firstname.lastname@example.org
+She is the founder of A Weigh Out & Acoria Eating Disorder Treatment, a Past Vice President and President of the Binge Eating Disorder Association (BEDA recently merged with NEDA), and started and Co-Chair of the International Academy for Eating Disorders Special Interest Group on “Health at Every Size”, for a decade, firstname.lastname@example.org